Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 - Install driver on JCS in following folder /u01/app/oracle/middleware/odi/sdk/lib

+- If you are using marketplace image of ODI install driver on compute where image is running

 - Add PostgreSQL and Oracle connection in topology

 - Create new data server for Oracle and PostgreSQL